Capital Gain arising from sale of residential property held for more than 2 years

 2.Conditions:

-.01 New House Property (maximum two) is to be purchased within one year prior or two years after the sale of original House Property.
+.01 New House Property (maximum two) is to be purchased within one year prior or two years from the sale of original House Property.

-.02 Alternatively New house property is to be constructed within three years after the sale of original House Property.
+.02 Alternatively New house property is to be constructed within three years from the sale of original House Property.

 .03 Such new House Property should not be sold for a period of three years.